TheAlexTAG/se2-10-Kiruna-eXplorer/Retrospective/Retrospective-Sprint4.md

 <br>The errors in the planning estimates arise from the difficulty of accurately estimating technical debt due to the large number and variety of SonarCloud issues, and from estimating implementative tasks as if they were independent of the existing codebase, which is now significant.

 - What lessons did you learn (both positive and negative) in this sprint?
-<br>In this sprint, I learned the importance of effective communication, collaboration, and planning.
+<br>In this sprint, we learned the importance of effective communication, collaboration, and planning.
 A well-structured plan helps manage time, ensures clarity on responsibilities, and allows us to tackle complex issues more efficiently.

 - Which improvement goals set in the previous retrospective were you able to achieve?
 <br>We were able to achieve the improvement goal of finding our balance as a group.
 By getting to know each other better on a personal level, we improved our teamwork and communication, allowing us to collaborate more effectively.